mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 Finally the `output` function takes the stream that emits FSMs (`$machine`) and returns outgoing streams.

-Let's implement the three function.
+Let's implement the three functions.
 First, update the dummy `input` function to:

 ```js